Frequently Asked Questions

 More information on the organizing team members can be found on our Team page.

-Applications for the team will open in the end of the year or beginning of the year, they are put up on the website as well as all the different social media platforms. .Follow our Instagram, LinkedIn and Facebook page to be informed when applications open!
+Applications for the team will open in the end of the year or beginning of the year, they are put up on the website as well as all the different social media platforms.
+Visit our Apply page to see when they will be posted.

 The Short Course will be taught in English.

-Frequent updates about the course, applications, the team and other will be shared on our LinkedInfacebook page and our instagram account.
+Frequent updates about the course, applications, the team and other will be shared on our LinkedIn , facebook page and our instagram account.
 Follow us and stay informed!